FRRouting/frr/doc/user/bfd.rst

 You may also fine tune the debug messages by selecting one or more of the debug levels:

-.. clicmd:: [no] debug bfd distributed
+.. clicmd:: debug bfd distributed

    Toggle BFD data plane (distributed BFD) debugging.